Couples Therapy & Relationship Counseling in Delaware, Pennsylvania, & Maryland

 • Say what you actually need, without guilt, panic, or backpedaling

-• Repair after conflict instead of pretending it didn’t happen
+• Repair after conflict instead of pretending it didn’t happen or walking on eggshells for days

 • Make decisions together without someone constantly folding to keep the peace